Louisa Leaman

 Louisa Leaman (born 24 June 1976) is a London-based author.
-Her debut novel, The Perfect Dress, published by Penguin Random House, is an uplifting contemporary romance about vintage wedding dresses.
+Her debut novel, The Perfect Dress, published by Penguin Random House, is an uplifting contemporary romance about vintage wedding dresses, inspired by her work researching and writing for the Victoria & Albert Museum.
 In the US it is titled The Second Chance Boutique and is published by Sourcebooks.
 It is also published in Germany, Italy and Spain.
-Leaman's second novel, Meant To Be, was published in October 2020.
-As well as writing novels, Louisa researches and writes for the Victoria & Albert Museum website.
+Leaman's second novel, Meant To Be, published in October 2020, features a charmed antique necklace that leads its owner to their true love.

 Early life

 Louisa was born on 24 June 1976 and grew up in Loughton, Essex.
 She was educated at Bancroft's School, Woodford Green, then attended Leeds University, where she studied Art History followed by a PGCE teaching qualification in Secondary Art & Design.

 Career

 In 2004 Louisa won a writing competition in the Times Educational Supplement.
 This led to a publishing deal with Continuum International Publishing), for whom she wrote five teaching/behaviour management guides.
 As an experienced teacher and behaviour consultant, she delivered teacher training throughout the UK, mainly based on her book Managing Very Challenging Behaviour.

 Louisa has written for Hachette Children's Books, with titles including The Garden and Born Free Elephant Rescue: The True Story of Nina and Pinkie, based on The Born Free Foundation's dramatic rescue of orphaned elephants.
 The book describes the story of Nina the African elephant, who was released into the wild after decades of captivity.
 Nina's story was also televised by the BBC, in a documentary featuring British actor, Martin Clunes, called Born to be Wild.
 Louisa has also contributed to many journals, magazines and newspapers, including The Guardian, The Observer, and The Independent.
 She wrote a weekly column for the Times Education Supplement Magazine and a column for the Guardian-Series newspaper about motherhood.